Kafka CDC Explained and Oracle to Kafka CDC Methods

 - GoldenGate has remarkably lower latency than the JDBC connector and requires less usage of resources of the source database since GoldenGate mines the transaction logs rather than the database for timestamp or key-based changes.
 Oracle CDC: 13 things to know

 - GoldenGate can handle higher data volumes with ease since it enables replication of complete databases and schemas with hardly any configuration changes.
 However, in the case of the JDBC connector, each SQL statement or table needs to be specified.
-GoldenGate CDC and an easier alternative
+Why Your DBA Will Love Oracle Autonomous Data Warehouse

 - Golden Gate (Big Data) has its own built-in handler for Kafka and enables processing of data in multiple formats directly to Kafka, not needing integration with the Kafka Connect framework, which is convenient.
 More on Oracle GoldenGate and Kafka Connect